connorbowen/apiq-mvp/docs/guided-tour-migration-summary.md

 **Lesson**: UI components may have specific data requirements that differ from standard user creation patterns.

 ### **Challenge 2: Primary Action Pattern Mismatch**
-**Problem**: The guided tour component doesn't follow the `primary-action` pattern used by other UI components.
+**Problem**: Initial analysis incorrectly assumed guided tour buttons should use `getPrimaryActionButton()` helper, but guided tour buttons use specialized test IDs that don't follow the `primary-action` pattern.

 **Solution**:
-- Used direct `data-testid` selectors for tour-specific buttons
+- **Corrected approach**: Used direct `data-testid` selectors for tour-specific buttons (`guided-tour-next`, `guided-tour-prev`, `guided-tour-skip`)
 - Maintained the specialized nature of the guided tour component
-- Documented that not all UI components follow the same pattern
+- Documented that guided tour buttons are specialized navigation elements, not primary action buttons

-**Lesson**: Helper functions should be flexible enough to handle specialized components that don't follow standard patterns.
+**Lesson**: Not all UI components follow the same patterns.
+Specialized components like guided tours have their own interaction patterns that should be preserved rather than forced into generic patterns.

 ### **Challenge 3: Tour Step Navigation Logic**
 **Problem**: Tests assumed a 3-step tour but the actual tour has 8 steps with different content.